 Cold therapy

 In the early stages after injury or surgery, applying a cold pack to the hand and wrist can help reduce pain and limit swelling.
-After this initial phase, contrast bathing — alternating between warm and cool water — can help stimulate circulation and reduce chronic swelling.
+After this initial phase, contrast bathing, alternating between warm and cool water, can help stimulate circulation and reduce chronic swelling.
 These modalities can cause skin damage or burns.
 It is therefore recommended you seek advice from your therapist to use these techniques safely.

 Compression

 Light compression can help control swelling in the wrist, hand and fingers.
-Tubular bandage or a light compression glove, if recommended by your therapist, can assist in moving fluid out of the hand during activity and rest.
+Tubular bandage, cohesive bandage or a light compression glove, if recommended by your therapist, can assist in moving fluid out of the hand during activity and rest.

 What to watch for